"Logging-In" for Work

 Payroll Time Entry

-Effective January, 2015, all student employees working at the ULC will use the online Time Sheet entry form through SEANET.
+The ULC uses the online Time Sheet entry form through SEANET.

 You can enter the time you work at the ULC at any time throughout the month.
 However, in order to be paid, you must enter ALL time worked during the month by 9:30pm on the last day of the month.
 Anything not entered by this day and time will not be paid during the next pay period.

 Student employee paychecks are directly deposited into your personal bank account once a month on the 15th of each month (see Direct Deposit section below for more details).
 If the 15th falls on a holiday or during the weekend, paychecks will be deposited into your account on the Friday before the 15th of the month.
 Pay days may be different during Summer Sessions.
 Check with the Office Manager about pay day if you are working during the summer.

 Effective January 1, 2008, the State of NC mandated that all employees (including students) have their payroll checks direct deposited into their personal bank account.
 To activate this process, you must submit a Direct Deposit Authorization Form along with a voided check or a savings deposit slip attached to the form.

 When you are newly hired, your very first paycheck will not be direct deposited.
 Your first month's pay will be a paper check which you can pick up at the Cashier's Office, located in the Warwick Center, room 144.
 Cashiers Office hours are Monday-Friday 9:00 am - 4:30 pm.
 Bring your student ID.
 All subsequent checks will be directly deposited into your bank account.

 Each month you will receive a Direct Deposit Notification in your UNCW email account.
 PLEASE NOTE: Direct Deposit notifications CANNOT BE RESENT.
 Therefore, it is important that you keep your email boxes cleaned out.
 You can view paycheck information and print W2's by accessing SeaNet.